openstack/monasca-persister/README.md

 # Build

-Requires mon-common from https://github.com/hpcloud-mon/mon-common.
+Requires monasca-common from https://github.com/stackforge/monasca-common.
 Download and build following instructions in its README.md.
-Then build mon-persister by:
+Then build monasca-persister by:

 ```
 mvn clean package